learn-compsci/webtop/README.md

 5. The files you create on `webtop` are automatically shared / synced to the `data/` folder that should be created.
 Try adding a file to `data/Desktop/` and see what happens in the web interface!

 6. Close the terminal window to stop `webtop`.

+### WARNING: Important Notes!

+- **Do not install applications system-wide**.
+The `webtop` environment only guarantees that files in your home directory (`~/` i.e., `/config`) are retained on each reboot.
+If you install applications system-wide, they may not be available the next time you start `webtop`, especially if you update the environment.

 ## Advanced Usage